AdobeDocs/campaign-web.en/help/v8/sms/create-sms.md

     Learn how to create a new audience in [this page](../audience/one-time-audience.md)

 1. Switch on the **[!UICONTROL Enable control group]** option to set a control group to measure the impact of your delivery.
-Messages are not sent to that control group, so that you can compare the behavior of the population who received the message with the behavior of contacts who did not.
+Messages are not sent to that control group, so that you can compare the behavior of the population which received the message with the behavior of contacts which did not.
 [Learn more](../audience/control-group.md)

 1. Click **[!UICONTROL Edit content]** to start designing the content of your SMS message.
 [Learn more](content-sms.md)